citp/privacy-policy-historical/u/un/uni/universal-music.co.uk.md

 ###  YOUR CALIFORNIA PRIVACY RIGHTS

+California residents have certain rights regarding the collection, use, disclosure, and sale of their personal data.
+As defined in the California Consumer Privacy Act, we engage in industry-standard advertising business practices that may be considered a sale.
+We do not knowingly sell personal data related to children under 16 years of age.
+UMG has sold personal data in the last 12 months in the following ways:

+  * By allowing advertising networks we partner with to place cookies or other tracking technologies through our sites;
+  * By sharing hashed or pseudonymized identifiers with advertising networks to create audiences for use in online advertising.

+California residents have the right to request:

+  * Disclosure of personal data we collect, use, disclose, and sell about you;
+  * Deletion of your personal data that we maintain;
+  * To opt out of the sale of your personal data.

+To opt out of the sale of your personal data, designate an authorized representative, make a request, or for more information, Contact the UMG Privacy Office or email us at [privacy@universalmusic.com](mailto:privacy@universalmusic.com "mailto:privacy@universalmusic.com").

+In most cases, UMG will verify your request by confirming that you control the email address associated with your personal data.
+If necessary, and taking into account available technology, security and privacy concerns, and the burden on our business, we reserve the right to take additional steps or require additional information to verify your request.

+You have the right not to receive discriminatory treatment for exercising your privacy rights.

+Other California Privacy Rights

-California residents may opt out of having their personally identifiable information shared with third parties for those third parties' direct marketing purposes by contacting us as described in the “Contact” section.
+You may opt out of having your personally identifiable information shared with third parties for those third parties’ direct marketing purposes by Contacting the UMG Privacy Office.

 Do-Not-Track Signals and Similar Mechanisms.
 Some web browsers may transmit “do-not-track” signals to the websites and other online services with which a user communicates.
 There is no industry standard that governs what, if anything, websites should do when they receive these signals.
 UMG currently does not take action in response to these signals.

 ###  LINKS TO THIRD PARTY WEBSITES